Discovery and development of integrase inhibitors

 The first human immunodeficiency virus (HIV) case was reported in the United States in the early 1980s.
-Many drugs have been discovered to treat the disease but mutations in the virus and resistance to the drugs make development difficult.
+Many drugs have been discovered to treat the disease, but mutations in the virus and resistance to the drugs make development difficult.
 Integrase is a viral enzyme that integrates retroviral DNA into the host cell genome.
-Integrase inhibitors are a new class of drugs used in the treatment of HIV.
-The first integrase inhibitor, raltegravir, was approved in 2007 and other drugs were in clinical trials in 2011.
+Integrase strand transfer inhibitors (INSTIs) are a class of antiretroviral drugs used in the treatment of HIV.
+Since the approval of the first INSTI, raltegravir, in 2007, five INSTIs have been introduced: raltegravir, elvitegravir, dolutegravir, bictegravir, and cabotegravir.
+Second-generation INSTIs — dolutegravir and bictegravir — are now the globally preferred backbone of first-line antiretroviral therapy, recommended by the World Health Organization (WHO), the National Institutes of Health (NIH), and other major clinical guidelines.
+As of 2024, more than 25 million people worldwide are receiving dolutegravir-based regimens.

+Key things to verify after pasting: